unoplatform/uno/doc/articles/controls/CommandBar.md

           ...
   </CommandBar>
   ```
-  And in the .resw file, the name would `MyCommandBar.[using:Uno.UI.Toolkit]CommandBarExtensions.BackButtonTitle`
+  And in the `.resw` file, the name would be: `MyCommandBar.[using:Uno.UI.Toolkit]CommandBarExtensions.BackButtonTitle`

 - > How can I put a ComboBox in my CommandBar?